 J. Orosco and J. Friend (submitted),

-J. Orosco and J. Friend (under review),
+J. Orosco and J. Friend (provisionally accepted), Physical Review E

 Generalization of Varshni’s relation for direct estimation of the Bloch-Grüneisen intrinsic parametric resistivity